-Table 5: Time for the Expansion and Compression Waveto Arrive at the Compressor Outlet and Inlet Respectively,from the Hot Recycle Valve.
+Table 5: Time for the Expansion and Compression Wave to Arrive at the Compressor Outlet and Inlet Respectively, from the Hot Recycle Valve.

+110m the 110t Keeyer c valve.

 Valve Pre-stroke delay 120 ms

 Discharge Piping Length 5 m

 Expansion Wave Arrival Time 11.88 ms

 Combined Time 131.88 ms

 Suction Piping Length 15 m

 Pressure Wave Arrival Time 37.65 ms

 Combined Time 157.65 ms